Basic Medical Terminology for the EMT

 Importance of Medical Terminology

 Anyone joining the medical field will need to learn basic medical terminology.
 The importance of medical terminology can not be understated because it allows all healthcare workers to communicate in a universal language.
-Here are some other reasons it’s important for an EMT to learn basic medical terminology listed below.
+Listed below are some other reasons it’s important for an EMT to learn basic medical terminology.

 • It provides a more specific and succinct way to describe what is going on with your patient.
 For example, you can write or verbalize: